-2. Access to SPSS: This statistics software program is installed on the lab computers in Chan Shun Hall, Bell Hall, Marsh Hall, James White Library, the Math Center, and the Residence Halls.
-I do not know yet whether you will be able to access these labs during the pandemic.
-To buy your own copy so you can do your homework on your own computer at home, you can buy a student version, either as part of the bundle, or separately.
+3. Access to SPSS: This is a standard professional statistics software program used in many professions.
+It is installed on lab computers in Chan Shun Hall, Bell Hall, Marsh Hall, James White Library, the Math Center, and the Residence Halls.
+To buy your own copy so you can do your homework on your own computer at home, you can buy or rent a student version.
 Please note that Dr. Henson cannot help with installation issues or software problems.
-If you buy the bundle, the publisher SAGE offers good support for installation problems.
+If you rent, make sure your rental extends through the final exam date.